 Board Election and Tenure: Board members are elected and re-elected on an annual basis individually, as opposed to elected by slate.
 We have a retirement guideline at age 70 (which we can make exceptions for), but we do not have a term limit for directors.
 While term limits can help ensure the Board gains new perspectives, imposing this restriction means it would lose the contributions of longer serving directors who have developed a deeper knowledge and understanding of Vermilion and our industry over time.
 We also value new perspectives.
 See also Board Tenure on our Dashboard page.

 Board Evaluation: The Governance and Human Resources Committee, whose members are all independent, ensures that each member of the Board, the Committees, the Chair and Lead Director are assessed annually in light of their relevant terms of reference and level of expertise within our skills matrix.
 Directors complete a number of confidential evaluations administered by our Corporate Secretary (who is a senior partner of our external legal counsel, and not an employee of Vermilion), including:

 The Governance and Human Resources Committee analyzes the results and assesses whether changes need to be made in the Board’s processes, composition or Committee structure.
 Our goal is to continuously develop a top performing Board with diverse skills and deep expertise who add value to the business through governance oversight.

 Company and Board Performance – Awards: We monitor corporate governance best practice development on an ongoing basis, engage with key governance and proxy advisory services, and adjust our practices where we determine it to be beneficial for the company and our shareholders.
-We are proud to be consistently recognized for excellence in governance practices by a wide range of governance-related organizations, including the Globe and Mail Board Games report, the Canadian Coalition for Good Governance, MSCI and ISS.
+We are proud to be consistently recognized for excellence in governance practices by a wide range of governance-related organizations, including the Globe and Mail Board Games report, the Canadian Coalition for Good Governance, and MSCI.
 For details, please see our Awards page.